This gluten free carrot cake recipe has a delicate crumb and wonderfully warm flavors.

 That's one of the reasons I love baking with cassava flour - it can often be used on its own or with arrowroot powder for gluten free baking, so most of my baked recipes are already nut free.

-More gluten free dessert recipes
+More gluten free cake recipes

-Did you try this recipe?
+Did you make this gluten free carrot cake?
 I'd love to hear what you think!
 Comment below or tag me on Instagram.

 Print📖 Recipe

-Gluten Free Carrot Cake with Cream Cheese Frosting
+Gluten Free Carrot Cake Recipe with Cream Cheese Frosting

 - Prep Time: 40 minutes